Undergraduate Students: Frequently Asked Questions

 Q: If I take a Summer Session course and plan to graduate in August, will my name be in the May commencement booklet?

-A: Students graduating in August now have the option to have their names appear in either the May or December booklet.
-Students who apply for August graduation after the deadline to have their name appear in the May booklet will automatically be placed in the December booklet.
+A: August degree candidate names will be included in the May commencement booklet.
+August candidates who do not apply for graduation by the deadline to have their name appear in the May booklet will not be placed in the booklet.
 Check with your Graduation Services Advisor for further information.

 Q: If I am graduating in August, may I walk in the May ceremony?